tamu-edu-students/engr-216-practice-problem-generator/documentation/Winter2025/sprint_plan_1.md

 ---

 ## **Sprint Backlog - User Stories**
-The goal of this sprint is to create user profiles, back-end database, and initial pages.
-We will create a prototype that can be logged into and navigated by both users, and preview preliminary questions.
-The sprint also includes integrating Google OAuth and ensuring a seamless authentication flow so that users can experience basic functionality such as selecting a professor, navigation, and question previews.
+The goal of this sprint is to give all users the ability to securely login, navigate through pages, and preview the practice questions.

 ### **User Stories**
 1. As an instructor,